Frequently asked questions about Azure Files

 Can I restore data from my share snapshot to a different storage account?

 Yes.
-Files from a share snapshot can be copied to original or an alternate location which includes same/different storage account in same or different regions.
-You can also copy files to on-premises or any other cloud.
+Files from a share snapshot can be copied to the original location or to an alternate location that includes either the same storage account or a different storage account, in either the same region or in different regions.
+You also can copy files to an on-premises location or to any other cloud.

-If the file share and VM are in the same Azure region, the traffic between them is free.
-If they are in different regions, the traffic between them will be charged as external bandwidth.
+If the file share and VM are in the same Azure region, there is no additional charge for the traffic between the file share and the VM.
+If the file share and the VM are in different regions, the traffic between them are charged as external bandwidth.

 Share snapshots are incremental in nature.
 The base share snapshot is the share itself.
-All the subsequent share snapshots are incremental and will only store the diff from the previous share snapshot.
+All subsequent share snapshots are incremental and store only the difference from the preceding share snapshot.
 You are billed only for the changed content.
-If you have a share with 100 GiB of data but only 5 GiB has changed after your last share snapshot, the share snapshot will consumes only 5 additional GiB and you will be billed only 105 GiB.
-See Pricing page for more information on transaction and standard egress charges.
+If you have a share with 100 GiB of data but only 5 GiB has changed since your last share snapshot, the share snapshot consumes only 5 additional GiB, and you are billed for 105 GiB.
+For more information about transaction and standard egress charges, see the Pricing page.

 What are the scale limits of Azure Files?

-For information on scalability and performance targets of Azure Files, see Azure Files scalability and performance targets.
+For information about scalability and performance targets for Azure Files, see Azure Files scalability and performance targets.

-No, the maximum size of an Azure File share is 5 TiB.
-This is currently a hard limit which we cannot adjust.
-We are working on a solution to increase the share size to 100 TiBs, but don't have timelines to share at this time.
+No. The maximum size of an Azure file share is 5 TiB.
+Currently, this is a hard limit that we cannot adjust.
+We are working on a solution to increase the share size to 100 TiB, but we don't have timelines to share at this time.

-My performance was slow when trying to unzip files into Azure Files.
+My performance is slow when I unzip files in Azure Files.
 What should I do?

-There is a known issue when mounting an Azure File share on Windows Server 2012 R2 and Windows 8.1 that was patched in the April 2014 cumulative update for Windows 8.1 and Windows Server 2012 R2.
-Please ensure that all instances of Windows Server 2012 R2 and Windows 8.1 have this patch applied for optimum performance (of course, we always recommend taking all Windows patches through Windows Update).
-For more information, please check out the associated KB article, Slow performance when you access Azure Files from Windows 8.1 or Server 2012 R2.
+There is a known issue when mounting an Azure file share on Windows Server 2012 R2 and Windows 8.1.
+The issue was patched in the April 2014 cumulative update for Windows 8.1 and Windows Server 2012 R2.
+For optimum performance, ensure that all instances of Windows Server 2012 R2 and Windows 8.1 have this patch applied.
+(You should always receive Windows patches through Windows Update.)
+For more information, see the associated Microsoft Knowledge Base article Slow performance when you access Azure Files from Windows 8.1 or Server 2012 R2.

-This is not currently supported for an Azure File share.
-For more information on how to set this up for Azure Blob storage, see Deploy a Cloud Witness for a Failover Cluster.
+Currently, this configuration is not supported for an Azure file share.
+For more information about how to set this up for Azure Blob storage, see Deploy a Cloud Witness for a Failover Cluster.

-Yes, Azure File shares are fantastic option to persist information beyond the lifetime of a container instance.
-For more information, please see Mounting an Azure file share with Azure Container Instances.
+Yes, Azure file shares are a good option when you want to persist information beyond the lifetime of a container instance.
+For more information, see Mount an Azure file share with Azure Container instances.

-IBM has released a document to guide IBM MQ customers when configuring Azure Files with their service.
-For more information, please check out How to setup IBM MQ Multi instance queue manager with Microsoft Azure File Service.
+IBM has released a document that helps IBM MQ customers configure Azure Files with the IBM service.
+For more information, see How to set up an IBM MQ multi-instance queue manager with Microsoft Azure Files service.